The disturbing death of Helen Fiona Torbet in the Scottish Highlands

 In one of the most extensive searches mounted in the Highlands of Scotland, a helicopter was hired to take aerial photographs of the entire area and the Royal Navy and a team of police divers were called in to search Loch Duich.
 Mountain Rescue, the local Kintail team Search and Rescue Dogs (SARDA), and the RAF Kinloss Mountain Rescue Team were also involved.

-Teams completed over 400 hours of searches in the area around Inverinate, Glen Affric and Loch Mullardoch.
+Teams completed over 400 hours of searches in the area around Inverinate, Glen Affric, and Loch Mullardoch.
 There were considerable areas to search in remote areas, which continued for several months after Fiona went missing.
-But the search team failed to find her despite this extensive effort.
-Searchers were baffled.
+However, despite this extensive effort, the search team failed to find her and were baffled when not a single clue was uncovered.

 Police had been told by the B&B owners’ son, Donald McMillan, that she had left to start a new life.
 Many of her friends who knew her said this scenario was hard to believe.
 Donald told how Mrs Torbet had driven from the guesthouse with another man, leaving her car behind.
 She told him she would return to collect her VW Golf in a few days.
 She gave him some cash for her stay.
 When her room in the guest house was searched, all Fiona’s possessions were missing.